redhat-buildpacks/poc/README.md

 ## How to get from an image, its index.json, manifest and digest files and content of a layer

+The following instructions will help us to figure out how we:
+- Apply a dockerfile to an image
+- Get locally the image built
+- Extract from the image its index.json, manifest file
+- Access the content of a layer
-The following instrcutions will help us to figure out how we can get the layers using the manifest file of the image created to check of the content of the files added during the execution of the `dockerfiles` using `buildah bud.
+- Extract or check the content of the files added during the execution of the `dockerfiles`

+**REMARK**: I commented the line using the tool umoci but if needed it could also be investigated

 ```bash
 sudo rm -rf _temp && mkdir -p _temp